serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 - input parameters for class methods
 - returned values of the class methods
-- exceptions thrown by the class methods
+- exceptions are thrown by the class methods
 - how method calls change the object state
 - other expectations about what the object does and how

 Some of these expectations can be enforced by the programming language, but some of them can only be expressed as the documentation.

-This way to follow the LSP it is not only important to follow the coding rules, but also to use the common sense and do not use the inheritance to turn the class into something completely different.
+This way to follow the LSP it is not only important to follow the coding rules, but also to use common sense and do not use the inheritance to turn the class into something completely different.

 Let's see what rules do we need to follow in the code.